robbestad/svenjs/README.md

  	- With time travel abilities comes immutability

- - Built in hot loader

  - Built in store implementation

+ - Synthetic event handler.
+Implemented in such a way that input events work across browsers.